DecisiveData/CloudPlusData/README.md

 # Source Setup - Salesforce

-To connect pull data from Salesforce there are two options:
+To connect & pull data from Salesforce there are two options:

 1. **EXISTING ACCOUNT**: Use your active Salesforce account.
 The Salesforce account plan level must be Enterprise or higher OR have purchased API calls.
 2. **DEVELOPER ACCOUNT**: Sign up for a new **free** Salesforce developer account.
 Developer accounts come with mock data but have free API calls.
 Sign up at https://developer.salesforce.com/.

+# Source Setup - Google Sheets

+To connect & pull data from Google Sheets:

+1. **Sheet Id**: The Google Sheet is public to the web.
+The Id of the sheet is: `1anwwZf62cF_9oShKdCa188z6oPqBO2U96psCya0bgCY` and it is accessible at [this link](https://docs.google.com/spreadsheets/d/1anwwZf62cF_9oShKdCa188z6oPqBO2U96psCya0bgCY/edit?usp=sharing).
+2. **Named Range**: The named range is called: `QuotaTable`

 # Warehouse Setup - Snowflake